noahzarro/netsec/exercises/ex1-refresher/exercise-1.md

 *Solution*: Your solution here...

 **4.2 Bonus question.** (3 points)
 You learn from your past mistakes and decide to appropriately MAC all commands before encrypting them.
 Commands are padded to exactly fit in a block using standard PKCS7 padding.
 The server will report and error if the MAC verification fails, and a different error if padding verification fails.
+What could still go wrong?

 *Solution*: Your solution here...